-The CHOOSE function is categorized under Lookup and Reference functions.
+The CHOOSE Function is categorized under Excel Lookup and Reference functions.
 It will return a value from an array corresponding to the index number provided.
 The function will return the nth entry in a given list.

-- Index_num (required argument) – It is an integer that specifies which value argument is selected.
+Index_num (required argument) – This is an integer that specifies which value argument is selected.
 Index_num must be a number between 1 and 254, or a formula or reference to a cell containing a number between 1 and 254.

 How to use the CHOOSE Function in Excel?

 To understand the uses of the CHOOSE function, let’s consider an example:

 Suppose we are given the following dates:

 We can calculate the fiscal quarter from the dates given above.
 The fiscal quarters start in a month other than January.

 The formula returns a number from the array 1-4, which corresponds to a quarter system that begins in April and ends in March.